 In addition to spotting undervalued companies, it’s also important to ensure that the companies you are investing in are high-quality enough to retain their value throughout the time that you are holding them.

-In addition to some of the fundamental strategy behind value investing, it is also important to know the theory of value investing as well as some of the rules that are derived from value investing.
+In addition to some of the fundamental strategies behind value investing, it is also important to know the theory of value investing as well as some of the rules that are derived from it.

 Value Investing Theory